 Where to Stay at Beaches Turks and Caicos

-When determining where to stay at Beaches Turks and Caicos, its important to know that the Caribbean Village is usually the most affordable option along with the French Village.
+When determining where to stay at Beaches Turks and Caicos, it is important to know that the Caribbean Village is usually the most affordable option along with the French Village.
 Built first, the Caribbean Village of the resort tends to show its age a little but that doesn’t mean you should dismiss staying there.
-With great restaurants, a stellar pizza joint and some of the more active pools, the Caribbean Village is a great fit for families who want to be able to step outside their room to play basketball, volleyball and participate in other family friendly sports and activities.
+With great restaurants, a stellar pizza joint and some of the more active pools, the Caribbean Village is a great fit for families who want to be able to step outside their room to play basketball, volleyball and participate in other family-friendly sports and activities.
 It’s also the closest village to the Kids Camp for children ages 0-5.

 We recently stayed in a Junior Honeymoon Suite in the Caribbean Village and loved it.
 From our balcony, I was able to watch the kids play in the playground and it was a quick walk to the larger Italian Pool and Pirate Island Waterpark.
-That being said, some of the Caribbean Village rooms are further away from the rest of the property making it feel like you aren’t in the centre of the action happening at the resort.

 Most people who stay in the Italian Village absolutely love it.
-With ocean views and the largest pool, this is the epicentre of the resort.
+With ocean views and the largest pool, this is the epicenter of the resort.
 The rooms are newer and big enough for families of 5.
 Most people with teenagers also prefer the Italian Village.
 This village is closest to some of the better breakfast restaurants including Barefoot By the Sea where fresh food is served with your toes in the sand.

 Key West Village

 The newest addition to Beaches Turks and Caicos is the Key West Village.
-Capturing the laid back attitude of Key West, this area of the resort is quieter and filled with green grass and gorgeous gardens.
+Capturing the laid-back attitude of Key West, this area of the resort is quieter and filled with green grass and gorgeous gardens.
 The lobby of the Key West Village is welcoming and luxurious and sets the tone for the rest of your stay.
 The rooms are clean and large with amenities not found in the other villages including kitchens and washer dryers.

 Choosing Where to Stay at Beaches Turks and Caicos